Real-time speech translation with 2.8-second latency

 Send Base64-encoded audio and image data using the input_audio_buffer.append and input_image_buffer.append events.
 Audio input is required; image input is optional.

 Images can be from a local file or captured in real time from a video stream.
-The server automatically detects speech boundaries and triggers the model response.

 4. Receive the model response